unconventionaldotdev/unbeheader/README.md

 ### Contributing

-This project uses GitHub Actions to run the tests and linter on every pull request to the `master` and `devel` branches.
+This project uses GitHub Actions to run the tests and linter on every pull request to the `master` and `stable` branches.
 You are still encouraged to run the tests and linter locally before pushing your changes.

 Linter checks can be run with: